 In addition to academic GPs with University contract), there is a larger group of GPs who include scholarship activities within their portfolio of work.
 These are GPs with education and research leadership and management roles on top of their clinical activities - a growing group of GPs whose work is integral to innovation and quality within the primary care service.
 The academic support needs for this emerging workforce is, as yet, underrecognised and undescribed.
 SAPC, working with colleagues from across the international academic primary care community together with the Royal College of GPs, is leading work to understand and address these needs.

 Members at all career stages have highlighted the importance of mentorship in supporting their career.
 A number of mentorship schemes for academic practice are available, including from the Academy of Medical Sciences and for members of the NIHR School for Primary Care Research.
-Having identified a lack of mentorship opportunities for Primary Health Care Scientists, SAPC established a scheme for our PHoCuS colleagues.
-The succcessful programme is now being extended to support early career academic GPs (notably Academic Clinical Fellows).
-For more information on our scheme, please contact Professor Christine Bond or Sandra Eldridge (PHoCuS members) or Dr Greg Irving (academic GPs).
+Having identified a lack of mentorship opportunities for Primary Health Care Scientists, SAPC established a mentorship programme for our PHoCuS colleagues.
+After a review in 2016, this succcessful programme was extended to support early career academic GPs (notably Academic Clinical Fellows), who face many similiar challenges in terms of establishing a career in academic primary care.
+For more information on our scheme, please contact Dr Julia Hiscock or Professor Suzanne Richards (PHoCuS members) or Dr Greg Irving (academic GPs).